pypa/pip/docs/development.rst

 A trivial change is anything that does not warrant an entry in the news file.
-Some examples are: Code refactors that don't change anything as far as the public is concerned, typo fixes, white space modification, etc. To mark a PR as trivial a contributor simply needs to add a randomly named, empty file to the ``news/`` directory with the extension of ``.trivial``.
+Some examples are: Code refactors that don't change anything as far as the public is concerned, typo fixes, white space modification, etc. To mark a PR as trivial, a contributor simply needs to add a randomly named empty file to the ``news/`` directory with the extension of ``.trivial``.
 If you are on a POSIX like operating system, one can be added by running ``touch news/$(uuidgen).trivial``.
 On Windows, the same result can be achieved